Search

 Phishing campaigns that leverage fake, malicious websites to steal credentials are bad enough.
 But recently, we’re seeing phishing grow in sophistication – as a method to not only steal credentials, but other valuable details (like auto-fill information) directly from your browser, similar to how infostealers operate.
 With high-value data like this in hand, it becomes even easier for criminals to impersonate employees and gain entry into an organization.

-SpyCloud now captures phishing data and will soon be delivering it to customers as part of our continuous monitoring solutions.
+SpyCloud captures successfully phished data and delivers phishing records to customers as part of our continuous monitoring solutions to help organizations prevent follow-on attacks that leverage stolen data.